fullstack-development/developers-roadmap/shared/middle/sicp.md

     * What are the generic procedures?
     * When is the rectangular form of the complex number useful?
 When is the polar form of the complex number useful?
     * What is the type tag?
 When can it be useful?
-    * Explain when to strip off and when to attach tags to the abstract data.
+    * When are tags for abstract data stripped off and when are attached?
     * What is the dispatching on type?
 Why isn't this approach additive?
     * What is the data-directed programming?
 Why does this approach require the global mutable table?
     * Why does data-directed approach help us to avoid procedure names conflict?